Veticus/veticus/README.md

 ### Ohey :wave: I'm Tim

 I'm one of those "jack of all trades" types.
-Most of my stuff is in Python, with many projects having some sort of infosec or devops related purpose.
+Most of what i do is in Python, with many projects having some sort of infosec or devops related purpose.
 Currently the vast majority of the repositories in this account are marked private, for a very annoying reason.

 I've recently become a BASc in Computer Science, and i'm now looking for some challenges as a Python/Backend kind of junior dev.
 So if you know something or someone shoot me an email at jegertim@gmail.com.